charnley/blog/_drafts/2025-12-04-note-taking-for-programmers-zk-vscode-vim.md

 </details>

-Noteable the alias I've setup are
+Where noteable the interesting alias I've setup are

     # Use GNU date to interpret releative dates for todo lists.
 For example
     # - zk todo